tefera-addis-sisay/tefera-addis-sisay.github.io/_services/network-monitoring.md

 ## Applications

+This research area applies to:

-- O-RAN monitoring systems
+- O-RAN and telecom networks
-- Cloud infrastructure observability
+- Cloud and edge computing systems
-- Cybersecurity monitoring
+- Cybersecurity monitoring systems
-- Distributed system analytics
+- Distributed system observability
 - AI-driven network intelligence

 ---

 ## Collaboration

-Open to research and development collaboration in:
-- Network security systems
-- Intelligent monitoring platforms
+I am **eager to collaborate on research, prototypes, and academic projects** in this area.

+I welcome opportunities related to:
-- Academic research projects
+- Joint research projects
+- Academic publications
-- Prototype development
+- Experimental system development
+- Research-based prototypes
+- Student and faculty collaboration

+---

+📩 Feel free to reach out if you are working in similar areas or interested in collaboration.